 get

-function is implemented since it is the only function used in the sample.
-Attempting to call any other member function of theclientEndpoint
+method is implemented since it is the only method used in the sample.
+Attempting to call any other methods of theclientEndpoint

 will result in a runtime error.